JJ/fl-homework/text/rub.md

 Maybe he had said "talc"?
-When that word was coming out of his toothless mouth, the Tacoma coal train was coming in at the far end of the railyard, humming and singing and generally making a racket that, for a moment, hid the wail of the newborn baby.
+When that word was coming out of his toothless mouth, the Tacoma coal train was coming in at the far end of the rail yard, humming and singing and generally making a racket that, for a moment, hid the wail of the newborn baby.